Stagecoach Gold bus route X4: Service

 The service runs seven days a week.
-Monday to Saturday daytimes, there is a half-hourly service between Northampton and Peterborough.
+Monday to Saturday daytimes, there is a half-hourly service between Northampton and Corby with an hourly extension to Peterborough.

 Evenings and Sundays there generally is a two-hourly service between Northampton and Peterborough and a two-hourly service between Northampton and Corby.
 An hourly frequency on the core part of the route between Northampton and Corby.

 To comply with drivers’ hours regulations, the route has registered in two parts between, Northampton & Corby and Corby & Peterborough.

 Vehicles

 In November 2011, this route became a Stagecoach Gold branded one with Stagecoach Midlands spending £1.9 million on a fleet of 13 new Scania ADL Enviro400 buses based at the Kettering depot, halfway along the route.